Frequently Asked Questions

 - Cheeks are collected and you feel good.
 You just did something amazing and impactful.

-How long do the meetings last?
+How long do the giving circles last?

-What if I cannot attend a meeting?
+What if I cannot attend a giving circle?

 - Submit your donation via the online link provided in the email announcing the charity recipient.